 There are two well-known sayings in judo: seiryoku-zenyo and jita kyoei.
 Seiryoku-zenyo means “maximum efficiency, minimum effort,” and refers to the idea that one should utilize the momentum and body physics of movement rather than pure strength.
 Jita kyoei means “mutual welfare and benefit” and refers to the idea that judo is more than just physical exercise – it develops individual character and therefore benefits society at large.
 Jita kyoei might also reference the fact that a successful judo technique involves complete control of your opponent without any permanent damage – very different from the jujitsu of the late 1800′s, which might mean debilitating strikes and even death for an opponent.

 On the sport side, judo has a well-developed infrastructure of local, state-wide, national, continental and worldwide competitions leading all the way to the Olympics.
 Competing in tournaments is encouraged as it help develop your skills faster.

 Wu Tao Kuan was founded by Dr. Alex Feng in 1973.
 The first location was on the corner of Dwight Way and Martin Luther King Jr. Way (then Grove St.) in Berkeley.
 Dr. Feng was one of the few at the time for teaching both Chinese and Japanese martial art systems together – Chinese kung fu and judo, a Japanese martial art.
 In the 1990′s the school moved around to a few different locations before settling in the current location on Macarthur Boulevard in Oakland.

-Both Leon Sensei and Jonah Sensei received their black belts from Dr. Feng and trained in both kung fu and judo while growing up.
+Leon Sensei, Jonah Sensei and Michael Sensei all received their black belts from Dr. Feng.
 Oakland Judo is the continuation of the Wu Tao Kuan judo legacy and we strive to pass on what we have learned from Dr. Feng and all our teachers.